almarklein/asgineer/docs/usage.rst

 Returning the response
 ======================

-With HTTP, a response really consists of three things: an integer `status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`_, a dictionary of `headers <https://en.wikipedia.org/wiki/List_of_HTTP_header_fields>`_, and the response `body <https://en.wikipedia.org/wiki/HTTP_message_body>`_.
+An HTTP response consists of three things: an integer `status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`_, a dictionary of `headers <https://en.wikipedia.org/wiki/List_of_HTTP_header_fields>`_, and the response `body <https://en.wikipedia.org/wiki/HTTP_message_body>`_.
+Many web frameworks wrap these up in a response object.
-In Asgish you just return these three.
-You can also omit the status and/or headers.
-These are all equivalent:
+In Asgish you just return them.
+You can omit the status and/or headers, so these are all equivalent:

 .. code-block:: python